danielneil/Shark-Plugins/README.md

 Obtains historical instrument data from Yahoo! finance and imports it into Shark.

+This plugin is for demo use only, as a limitation it has is only the close price is listed in the historical datasets (no intraday).

 ```
   - name: yahoo_finance_data
     desc: "Yahoo Finance [ BTC-USD Historical Data File ]"